neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - In a clean migration of a tenant, the control plane may remember the tenant's most recent generation numbers, and provide them to the new node in the attach request.
 This is sufficient for the new node to directly GET the latest index.
-- Alternatively, we may use the storage broker for this: if we are continuously publishing the generation information to the broker, then a newly attached tenant may query this information back and if the attachment generation is exactly 1 less than the current attachment, or if the attachment is the same but the node generation is exactly 1 less and the node ID is the same, then we may use that information to calculate the most recent index key.
-See "Optional Safekeeper changes" below for where we publish generation info to the safekeeper & in turn to the storage broker.
+- As an alternative optimization, we may use the storage broker for this (see [Publishing generation numbers ot storage brokers](#publishing-generation-numbers-to-storage-broker)).
+If we get the generation information this way, we must check that the old attachment generation is exactly 1 less than the current attachment, or if the attachment is the same but the node generation is exactly 1 less and the node ID is the same.
+Otherwise we must fall back to listing indices.
-- As a fallback, newly attached tenants may issue a ListObjectsv2 request using index_part as a prefix to enumerate the indices and pick the most recent one by attachment generation.
-The listing would typically only return 1-2 indices.
+- As a fallback, newly attached tenants may issue a ListObjectsv2 request using index_part as a prefix to enumerate the indices and pick the most recent one by attachment generation (or node generation within attachment generation).
+The listing would typically only return 1-2 indices, assuming that we have promptly cleaned up old ones (see next section).

 The tenant should never load an index with an attachment generation _newer_ than its own: tenants are allowed to be attached with stale attachment generations during a multiply-attached